 The composition faculty of Michigan State University has described Michael Goodman’s music as dramatic, humorous, and energetic.
-Goodman composes for the people by combining classical music with jazz and rock music.
+Goodman composes by combining classical music with jazz and rock music.
 Goodman’s influences range from György Ligeti, Jaco Pastorius, to Frank Zappa.
 With a diverse combination of styles, Goodman composes with the objective of creating a “bridge” between the music of artistic value and audiences of all ages based on relativity.